leadgoon/web/README.md

 # web

-this repo is for we developing study.
+this repo is for web developing study.